mdzarepour/Flutter_Responsive_Dashboard_Ui/README.md

-# Flutter Responsive Daqshboard Ui
+# Flutter Responsive Dashboard Ui

-Dashboard is a small flutter project for practice and learn how to implement responsive ui's with native flutter features its optimized to use in desktop,tablet and mobile
+Dashboard is a small flutter project for practice and learn how to implement responsive ui's with native flutter features . its optimized to use in desktop,tablet and mobile
 <br>
 <br>